Cultural control and hygiene

 To be completely safe, choose an alternative hedge or topiary plant.
 The following all have small leaves and can be clipped into formal hedging styles:

-There are no fungicides available to amateurs with specific recommendations for use against box blight.
-However, the fungicides myclobutanil (Bayer Garden Systhane Fungus Fighter* and other products), tebuconazole (Bayer Garden Multirose Concentrate 2) and triticonazole (Scotts Fungus Clear Ultra) are labelled for control of other diseases on ornamentals and could therefore be used legally on box (at owner's risk) to try and control box blight.
+The fungicides Bayer Fungus Fighter (tebuconazole) and Bayer Fungus Fighter Plus (tebuconazole and trifloxystrobin) are new products for 2015 and both are labelled against box blight.
+Whilst the fungicides myclobutanil (Bayer Garden Systhane Fungus Fighter* and other products), tebuconazole (Bayer Garden Multirose Concentrate 2) and triticonazole (Scotts Fungus Clear Ultra) are labelled for control of other diseases on ornamentals and could therefore be used legally on box (at owner's risk) to try and control box blight.

 Research undertaken by the RHS has investigated myclobutanil and found it to be ineffective at controlling Cylindrocladium blight.
 In Germany and Belgium, professional formulations of difenoconazole and tebuconazole have good protectant activity.
 Only tebuconazole is effective against both genetic types of Cylindrocladium.